dongxingning/SNPS3/README.md

 # Shared Network Pre-training and Significant Semantic Strengthening for Various Video-Text Tasks (Pytorch)

-This repository contains the codebase for our paper [SNP-S3: Shared Network Pre-training and Significant Semantic Strengthening for Various Video-Text Tasks](), which has been accepted by TCSVT.
+This repository contains the codebase for our paper [SNP-S3: Shared Network Pre-training and Significant Semantic Strengthening for Various Video-Text Tasks](https://ieeexplore.ieee.org/document/10214396), which has been accepted by TCSVT.

+## News !!!

+* The codebase are now available at [SNP-S3-VTP](https://github.com/alipay/Ant-Multi-Modal-Framework/blob/main/prj/snps3_vtp/CODEBASE_en.md).
+* If you have any questions about SNP-S3, it is recommended to raise your questions at [AntMMF](https://github.com/alipay/Ant-Multi-Modal-Framework) project.

 ## What is SNP-S3?